Phantas0s/Phantas0s/README.md

 ## Let's Connect!

-I'm always happy to make new friends!
+I'm always happy to help as much as I can.

 * 📨 You can subscribe to the [newsletter of my blog](https://thevaluable.dev/page/newsletter/) and answer any email you want.
 I love email, and I'm always happy to answer.
 * 🦚 I'm trying to provide as much value as I can via [Twitter](https://twitter.com/Cneude_Matthieu), one tweet at a time.